How do accountants earn commission on lending referrals?

 Partner programmes work on a simple model: when your client gets funded through your referral link or portal, you earn a percentage of the broker fee.
 This is often called an introducer fee or referral commission.

-- Commission rates: typically 10%–30% of the broker fee, depending on the programme and deal type
+- Commission rates: up to 30% of the broker fee, depending on the programme and deal type.
+Most paid-subscription competitors cap their free tier at 10%.

 What you do vs what the broker does